rnajena/mycovista/README.md

 Long reads are filtered by length using [Filtlong](https://github.com/rrwick/Filtlong).
 [Flye](https://github.com/fenderglass/Flye) assembles the long reads first.
 The assembly is then polished with long reads by [Racon](https://github.com/isovic/racon) using [minimap2](https://github.com/lh3/minimap2) as mapper inbetween.
 Afterwards, [medaka](https://github.com/nanoporetech/medaka) is incorporated as additional polishing step with long reads.
 In hybrid mode, the assembly postprocessed further with Racon and minimap2 using short reads.
 The final assembly is annotated by [Prokka](https://github.com/tseemann/prokka) and general assembly statistics are calculated by [QUAST](https://github.com/ablab/quast).

+Downstream analysis of our *M. bovis* assembly panel included pangenome analsis followed by a genome-wide association analysis (GWAS).
+We provided the R script for the GWAS in [`scripts/gwas.R`](https://github.com/sandraTriebel/mycovista/blob/master/scripts/gwas.R).

 <details>